JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Max Range:** Greater than the Ineffective component of a Range but less than or equal to the Max component of a Range, dice pool rolls gain Super Disadvantage.

+Ranges with "...
+Per Dice" parts of there components scales with the size of the Skill Dice Pool they are associated with.
+This could be used for magic users, with the size of their area of effects scaling with their proficiency with their magic.
+This could also just be getting more skillful with a weapon.

+Effective/Ineffective/Max Component of Range = (Effective/Ineffective/Max Range) + ( (Number of skill dice) * (Effective/Ineffective/Max Range Per Dice) )

 |     Name     | Effective Range | Effective Range Per Dice | Ineffective Range Option | Ineffective Range Per Dice Option | Max Range Option | Max Range Per Dice Option |
 | :----------: | :-------------: | :----------------------: | :----------------------: | :-------------------------------: | :--------------: | :-----------------------: |
 |     Self     |        0        |            0            |           None           |               None               |       None       |           None           |